Voluntary mental health treatment

 If you can't give informed consent

-You may be admitted and treated as a involuntary patient, if your doctor thinks you should be admitted.
+You may be admitted and treated as an involuntary patient, if your doctor thinks you should be admitted.

-Your doctor can then apply to the Mental Health Tribunal to decide if you can give informed consent.
+Your doctor can then apply to the Civil and Administrative Tribunal (NT CAT) to decide if you can give informed consent.

 If you are under 18 years old